 Controllers at NASA's Jet Propulsion Laboratory returned the Deep Space 1 probe to normal cruise configuration Friday night and have made progress on understanding at least one of the anomalies that has plagued the inaugural "New Millennium" technology testbed over the past week.
 Over a six-hour period, controllers used the spacecraft's thrusters to turn it back to its cruise configuration and out of the safe mode it adopted after its star tracker stopped working (DAILY, Nov.
 13). ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Deep Space 1 back in normal cruise mode after anomalies".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Deep Space 1 back in normal cruise mode after anomalies".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.